There are rail strikes planned for December, which may affect your journey. Please do all you can to attend your appointment.

 For children who are able to eat, we provide cereal and toast for breakfast, and a hot meal or light snack for lunch and dinner.

-If your child is unable to eat during their stay, they are reviewed by the dietician and are fed a milk feed either by bottle or by a special feeding tube.
+If your child is unable to eat during their stay, they are reviewed by the dietician and are fed either by bottle or by a special feeding tube.

 Your nurse

-At the start of each shift, you child will be allocated a nurse who will introduce themselves to you.
-This is generally the best person to ask if you need help, but please don’t hesitate to ask another member of staff for assistance.
+At the start of each shift, your child will be allocated a nurse who will introduce themselves to you.
+This the best person to ask if you need help, but please don’t hesitate to ask another member of staff for assistance.

 We also have a family liaison nurse who will introduce themselves and are available to provide support and advice.